seanthegeek/pydol/README.rst

 2) `Create a new token/key`_
     You must provide:

-    * A shared secret - I suggest using a subset of `"random" printable ASCII characters`_
+    * A shared secret - I suggest using a subset of `"random" alpha-numeric characters`_
     * An application name
     * An application description